abishara/athena_meta/README.rst

 For each barcoded read, there must be a tag (either BC or BX, but not both) specifying the barcode.
 Note that the query name line for each read can have mulitple space or tab delimited tags.

+The input FASTQ file **must** be barcode-sorted such that all reads with the same attached barcode appear in a contiguous block.

 Run Spades or idba_ud out of the box to assemble your input barcoded read clouds into seed contigs.
 An example using Spades: